bym-refitted/backyard-monsters-refitted/README.md

 <br>

 ## 🚀 How to Play
 We recommend to download our game launcher which can be installed from our website's [download page](https://bymrefitted.com/downloads).
 This will allow you to seamlessly manage what build versions of the client you play, all from one place, without worrying about manually downloading new versions.
-The launcher currently supports Windows (64-bit) and Linux.
+The launcher supports Windows (64-bit), MacOS and Linux.

 <br>